dfinity/examples/motoko/auth_client_demo/README.md

 - Vanilla
 - Svelte

+> Note: the svelte project was created using sveltekit, and has its own `package.json`.
+Cd into ./src/auth_client_demo_assets/svelte and run `npm install` to run the svelte version.

+You can also deploy each of the frontend canisters by editing `package.json` to run the `build:version` script, and `dfx.json` to pull from the `dist` directory of that framework.

-## Pulling Internet Identity into your project
+## Pulling Internet Identity into your own project

-To pull Internet Identity into your project, you'll need to do the following:
+To pull Internet Identity into your own project, you'll need to do the following:

-- #### Step 1: Add Internet Identity to your `dfx.json` file:
+1. Add Internet Identity to your `dfx.json` file:

 ```json
 "internet-identity" : {